akritiko/phpmetrics2json/README.md

 # phpmetrics2json

-A script that transforms PHPMetrics console output to .JSON format.
+A script that creates a .JSON file from the console output of PHPMetrics.
+Originally PHPMetrics creates a human readable html report but the main metrics are given only in console during runtime.
+You can find more on PHPMetrics output on the [official documentation](https://github.com/phpmetrics/PhpMetrics).

 ## Dependencies

 - [PHPMetrics](https://github.com/phpmetrics/PhpMetrics)

-__NOTE:__ We recommend that you install PHPMetrics via composer.
-Please don't forget to add composer bin dir to your OS'es environmental variables.
+__NOTE:__ We recommend that you install PHPMetrics via composer either on Windows or Linux systems.
+Please don't forget to add composer bin directory to your OS'es environmental variables.

 ## How to run the script